Home » Top 100+ Spring Boot Interview Questions

 Logging in a Spring Boot application can be configured using the application.properties file.
 You can specify logging levels, appenders, and log formats in this file.

-See also Top 20 React Native Interview Questions With Expert Answers
+See also Top 35+ Azure Data Factory Interview Questions and Answers

 Spring Boot Interview Questions for 5 Years Experienced Candidates